 - QUALITY : we approach our work with great care and professionalism.

 Over the years, SPAQUE has become a major player in the economy of Wallonia.
-For almost 30 years, it has contributed to the activity of many companies that have worked on the brownfield sites and landfills it rehabilitates.
+For 30 years, it has contributed to the activity of many companies that have worked on the brownfield sites and landfills it rehabilitates.

 These companies come from sectors as diverse as civil engineering, waste management, research, consultancy and laboratory analysis, not to mention many other subcontractors.